-Your kids will thrive in the Boulder school district with a variety of public and private schools that bring the school district to the top of the US News & World Report College Readiness Index.
+Your kids will thrive in the Boulder school district, with a variety of public and private schools that bring the district to the top of the US News & World Report College Readiness Index.
 But all of these amenities come at a steep price.
-For two adults and one child with one adult working, the minimum income would be just over $70,000 a year.
+Cost of living in Boulder is a whopping 67.4% higher than the US average!

-If you’re ready to make the move to the mountains with your family, find more resources here: https://realestate.usnews.com/places/colorado/boulder
+If you’re ready to make the move to the mountains with your family, find more resources here.

 Choosing the Perfect City

 While we’re partial to Tallahassee, no matter where you decide to raise your family, you can’t go wrong with any city on this list.
-Weighing the pros and cons may be difficult, but thinking about the lifestyle your family wants to live, the entertainment you want at your fingertips, and your budget can help you decide where you’ll all be the happiest in the long run.
-We’ve carefully chosen these 12 cities across the United States for you to raise your family and they all offer unique amenities and lively communities.
+Weighing the pros and cons may be difficult.
+But thinking about the lifestyle your family wants to live, the entertainment you want at your fingertips, and your budget can help you decide where you’ll all be the happiest in the long run.
+We’ve carefully chosen these 12 cities across the United States for you to raise your family.
+They all offer unique amenities and lively communities.